 All directors are expected to invest the time and energy required to quickly gain an in-depth understanding of our business and operations so that they can enhance their contributions and strategic value to the Board.
 We have an onboarding program for new directors and periodically review and update the orientation materials and program to ensure that new directors gain a good understanding of the Company, our business and operations, and our values in an effective, meaningful manner.
-Further, we provide continuing education opportunities for all directors.
+Further, we provide continuing education opportunities for all directors, including membership with the National Association of Corporate Directors ("NACD").
 In addition, the independent, non-employee directors are given full access to management and other employees as a means of providing additional information.